 Uber Car Seat: If you’ll be in New York City, Washington DC, Philadelphia or Orlando you may be able to order a car with a forward-facing car seat!
 These are really meant for kids who are 2+ years old (particularly in New York and Pennsylvania, which mandate rear-facing until 2).

 Welcome Pickups: Welcome Pickups is a world-wide car service that will provide age-appropriate car seats upon request.
 They offer service on every continent except Antarctica!

-Local taxi companies and car services: There are lots of great independent car services and local taxi companies around the world that offer car services.
-For example, G7 in Paris and Shebah in Australia.
+Local taxi companies and car services: There are lots of great independent car services and local taxi companies around the world that offer taxis with car seats.
+For example, you can order a taxi with car seat options from G7 in Paris and Shebah in Australia.

 While it’s legal in some places to take children in a taxi without a car seat, it is extremely unsafe.
 Taxi accidents happen and the physics are the same as in any other car.